SashimiSaketoro/blt-burn/docs/PRE_NORM_SIGNAL_EXTRACTION.md

 # Pre-L2-Norm Signal Extraction for Water-Filling

-## The Critical Insight
+## Important Concept

-> **"Don't throw away the L2 norm - it's the density signal!"**
+> **"Preserve the L2 norm - it provides the density signal"**

 When we normalize embeddings to unit length for hypersphere placement, we traditionally discard the L2 magnitude.
-But this magnitude contains **the richest prominence/density signal** for water-filling optimization.
+However, this magnitude contains **important prominence/density information** for water-filling optimization.

 ## Signal Flow Diagram